sophos/factory-opa-terraform-demo/README.md

 # Description
-This repo contains files in support of an integration between the Refactr Platform, Open Policy Agent, and Terraform Cloud.
-The goal is to insert an ```opa eval``` scan into a Terraform Cloud workflow by leveraging Terraform Cloud's new **Event Hook** feature to trigger a Refactr pipeline via WebHook.
+This repo contains files in support of an integration between the Refactr Platform and Terraform Cloud.
+The goal is to insert an intermediary step in the Terraform Cloud workflow by way of a Refactr Pipeline that can execute any number of tasks, such as an ```opa eval``` scan, Terrascan, or Checkov scan using Terraform Cloud's new **Event Hook** feature to trigger a Refactr pipeline via WebHook.

 The basic flow looks like this:

-Terraform Plan ➡ Event Hook ➡ Refactr WebHook ➡ Refactr OPA Pipeline ➡ Back to Event Hook ➡ Deploy
+Terraform Plan ➡ Event Hook ➡ Refactr WebHook ➡ Refactr Pipeline ➡ Back to Event Hook ➡ Deploy

 The inspiration for this example comes from the [Open Policy Agent | Terraform](https://www.openpolicyagent.org/docs/latest/terraform/) use case.
 The files listed in the instructions above have been added to this repo.